jeffliang0318/event-counter/README.md

 ```

 ## Test
-All the test cases in `counter.test.js`
+All test cases in `counter.test.js`

 To run the test